What is a Nutritionist? Everything You Need to Know About Being a Nutritionist

 Career Forecast for Nutritionists

-The job outlook for nutritionists is good, with the number of jobs expected to grow 11% between 2020 and 2030, according to the US Bureau of Labor Statistics.
+The job outlook for nutritionists is good, with the number of jobs expected to grow 7% between 2022 and 2032, according to the US Bureau of Labor Statistics.
 This is faster than the national average for all jobs.
-They also report that the median annual salary for a nutritionist in the United States is $61,650 or about $29.64 per hour.
-The median annual salary for sports nutritionists, according to Comparably, is $64,705, although they report the high end of salaries for this specialty can exceed $330,000 annually.
+They also report that the median annual salary for a nutritionist in the United States is $69,680 or about $33.50 per hour.

 Is Becoming a Nutritionist Right for You?